Mohave Community College is once again bringing students, community members and business leaders together with a focus on building a great future.

 MCC ConCom attendees will have the opportunity to learn about jobs in the medical industry and meet with faculty from the college’s vast Allied Health programs such as Dental, Medical Assisting, Nursing, Physical Therapy Assistant, Surgical Technology, and Radiologic Technology.

-The college Career & Technical Education program faculty will be on hand share information about Culinary, HVAC/R, Welding, Truck Driving, Electrical, Auto Collision and Auto Service.
+The college Career & Technical Education program faculty will be on hand share information about Culinary, HVAC/R, Welding, Electrical, Auto Collision and Auto Service.

-General Education faculty from Arts & Humanities, Biology, Business, Chemistry, Education, Engineering, Computer Information Systems, Math and Psychology will be available to discuss their courses and answer questions.
+General Education faculty from Arts & Humanities, Biology, Business, Chemistry, Education, Engineering, Computer Information Systems, Math, Substance Abuse Counseling and Psychology will be available to discuss their courses and answer questions.

-MCC will have a team on hand at ConCom to explain how to get the most benefit from the college’s university transfer partnerships.
+MCC will have experts at ConCom to explain how to get the most benefit from the college’s university transfer partnerships.

 Parents are also encouraged to attend the event to find out how their children can earn college credits at no cost while in high school, as well as the many MCC scholarship opportunities available.